Paid Advertisement

 Some of the same humans continue to hover over your current administration two decades later, folks who made sure the Texas Rangers were involved in restricting my legitimate MLB media access this time last year in Arlington for ALDS Game 3.
 This was literally the last act of the old regime – sitting me and Luke Jones on the roof of the new Rangers stadium and intimidating us both from entering the clubhouse of an elimination game and doing our jobs after flying to Dallas.
 Only because John Blake has integrity and John Blundell in New York does too, did Luke Jones get a clubhouse badge in the 6th inning.

 Me?
 Well, I got to drink out of the alternate journalistic water fountain.
-I got sat at the kids’ table in Texas after doing this work for 40 years.
+I got sat down at the kids’ table in Texas after doing this work for 40 years.

 And, as usual, I got sneered at and deemed as “less than an accredited working professional media member” by people I’ve never even met.
 People who were told by other people that I’m a “Bad Guy” apparently because I didn’t play ball with Peter Angelos 20 years ago when the Orioles were trying to rip off my company in a bad faith deal that remains unforgettable to me in its lack of dignity or integrity.